Junos OS Release Notes for Junos Fusion Enterprise

 Junos Fusion Enterprise is first supported in Junos OS Release 16.1, although you can downgrade a standalone EX9200 switch to earlier Junos OS releases.

 You cannot downgrade more than three releases.

 For more information, see the Installation and Upgrade Guide.

-To downgrade a Junos fusion for enterprise, follow the procedure for upgrading, but replace the junos-install package with one that corresponds to the appropriate release.
+To downgrade a Junos Fusion Enterprise from Junos OS Release 19.2R1, follow the procedure for upgrading, but replace the 19.2 junos-install package with one that corresponds to the appropriate release.